 From major stakeholders to sales teams, from accounting to HR, every business function can now stay on the same page in real time thanks to a growing array of software and hardware based collaboration tools.
-Minimizing errors and delays, and maximizing productivity and margin, such tools are gaining huge traction.
+Minimising errors and delays, and maximising productivity and margin, such tools are gaining huge traction.

 - Instant expertise

 Outsourcing and contracting are giving companies a means by which to scale their teams and their knowledge pools – and therefore their agility and profitability – on demand.